merrilymeredith/git-helpers/README.md

 git stuff that doesn't fit in aliases 💖

+### git-ctags

+Helps me run ctags on all tracked files, including as a hook when updating my repository.

 ### git-patchify

 This came from a discussion of how to post a test case in a GitHub issue that